BOHEMICAN

 and decorative artist.
 Born in Moravia.

-Mucha had a distinctive style seen in many of his paintings, illustrations, and advertisements.
+Mucha had a distinctive style seen in many of his paintings, illustrations,

 His fame spanned the Atlantic and Mucha saw critical success and sponsorship in the United States but stayed true to his vision of producing a visual record of the Slavic people.